MCPL Urbanna Branch

 With the guidance of the Virginia State Library (now the Library of Virginia) the Urbanna Library and the Deltaville Library merged in 1987 as the Middlesex County Public Library, Inc. (MCPL).
 It was organized as and remains a 501(c)(3) corporation.
 MCPL is one of seven independent public libraries in Virginia.
 Just like any other library which is part of a governmental jurisdiction, MCPL receives State Aid based on a formula established by the legislature.
 We also receive support from Middlesex County and the Town of Urbanna.

-Together the two branches house a collection of over 56,000 items, including rare books, an extensive book collection of Middlesex County and Virginia history and genealogy, a Chesapeake Bay collection, children’s and adult books, magazines and newspapers, books on cassette and CD, video cassettes, and DVDS.
+Together the two branches house a collection of over 56,000 items, including rare books, an extensive book collection of Middlesex County and Virginia history and genealogy, a Chesapeake Bay collection, children’s and adult books, magazines and newspapers, books on CD, and DVDS.
 In Fiscal Year 2014 42,453 items were checked out and we had 29,898 patron visits.
 Six computers are available for public use at each branch.
-They are equipped with word processing and children’s game software, reference materials, Internet, and online databases.
+They are equipped with Microsoft Office suite, Internet access, and online databases.

 In addition to the services expected of a modern public library in the technology age, MCPL sponsors a variety of community activities and is recognized as a principal cultural resource in Middlesex County.
 These activities include exhibits featuring art, crafts, and photography; music recitals, discussion groups that focus on great decisions, great books, and poetry; concerts; storytellers; and school concerts for our public school students.
 Children’s Story Hour meets at Urbanna and offsite locations, and MCPL sponsors a Summer Reading Program for children ages 4-12.